 Here’s one example of scaling down!
 Pam and I took all our photos and scanned them.
 We have them archived electronically.
 We have one of those electronic picture frames.
 We look at our photos now more than we ever used to.
 We were able to get rid of the originals and not have to store them somewhere.

-We also took all our DVD’s out of those bulky plastic boxes and stored them in a storage case designed for CDs.
-We now have no problem taking our whole collection along!
+Starting out, we also took all our DVDs from those bulky plastic boxes and stored them in a case designed for CDs.
+We now had no problem taking our whole collection along!
+Now, with smart TVs, it’s even easier because everything is streamed with our Starlink satellite service.

 What About Family?